 Our suppliers have an important role to play in helping us get there.

-pdf The Sustainable Procurement Policy (219 KB) is driven by this ambition and the current Government Buying Standards.
+pdf The Healthy and Sustainable Procurement Policy (219 KB) is driven by this ambition and the current Government Buying Standards.

-Annex 1: Environmental requirements for tenders lists the full toolkit of measures, which will evolve over time in order to move our supply chain to where we need to be.
+Annex 1: Health and sustainability requirements for tenders lists the full toolkit of measures, which will evolve over time in order to move our supply chain to where we need to be.

-The environmental requirements which are relevant to the contract will be identified in either the specification, in tender evaluation questions or in the initial tender documentation.
+The health and sustainability requirements which are relevant to the contract will be identified in either the specification, in tender evaluation questions or in the initial tender documentation.